Observation of the pressure effect in simulations of droplets splashing on a dry surface: Discussion

-In order to arrive at a criterion for whether a droplet will splash or not, a parameter $\beta = {v_{h_{t},z}}/{v_{\txt{tc}}}$ can be defined \cite{riboux2014}, where $v_{h_{t},z}$ is the vertical velocity of the liquid sheet when it has risen to a characteristic height of $h_{t}$, and $v_{\txt{tc}}$ is the Taylor-Culick velocity.
-The parameter $\beta$ describes whether a thin sheet gets lifted up, causing a drop to splash, or whether it re-wets the surface.
+After lamella formation the dewetting model predicts that a drop will splash or not based on whether a lift force is able to lift up the liquid sheet into the air, causing the drop to splash, or whether it re-wets the surface.
+This results in the definition of a parameter $\beta = {v_{h_{t},z}}/{v_{\txt{tc}}}$, where $v_{h_{t},z}$ is the vertical velocity of the liquid sheet when it has risen to a characteristic height of $h_{t}$, and $v_{\txt{tc}}$ is the Taylor-Culick velocity.
 In this work two different methods to calculate $\beta$ are used; based on material properties and impact conditions, \citet{riboux2014} provide a theoretical prediction for the value of $v_{h_{t},z}$.
 When this theoretical value is used, $\beta$ is called $\beta_{R}$ and it is calculated using the equation:

 with:

 and:

 In the above equation $\alpha = 20/180 \; \ang{\pi}$, and $l_{g} = 1.2 \lambda$, the slip length of the gas. $\lambda = \lambda_{0} (p_{\txt{atm}}/p_{0})$ with $\lambda_{0} = 65 \si{\nano\m}$ the mean free path of air at room temperature and atmospheric pressure, $p_{\txt{atm}} = 100 \si{\kilo\pascal}$.
 However, $v_{h_{t},z}$ can also be directly determined from the simulation data, in which case $\beta$ is called $\beta_{S}$ and is calculated from our simulations using: